Independence Day (Armenia): Controversy with some celebrations

 In early September 2021, the government announced plans for celebrations of the 30th anniversary independence on a large scale.
-These plans were criticized by the public, with many, including family members of soldiers killed in the 2020 Nagorno-Karabakh War, deeming it as inappropriate considering Armenia's defeat in that war.
-Many opposed to these plans proposed a gathering at Yerablur on 21 September.
+These plans were criticized by the public, with many, including family members of soldiers killed in the 44-day war, deeming it as inappropriate considering Armenia's defeat.
+Many opposed to these plans proposed a gathering at Yerablur on September 21.